connectrpc/connect-python/docs/grpc-compatibility.md

    to have type checking find differences in method names.
 Change uses of `abort` to directly `raise ConnectError` - for Connect services, it will be uncommon to pass the `RequestContext` into business logic code.

-1. Reconfigure server deployment to remove the envoy proxy and deploy.
+1. Reconfigure server deployment to remove the Envoy proxy and deploy.
 You're done!
 You can stop generating code with gRPC.